5stackgg/docs/servers/index.md

 ## Should I Use Dedicated Servers or Game Server Nodes?

-There are several factors to consider when deciding between dedicated servers and game server nodes.
+When deciding between dedicated servers and game server nodes, consider your use case and the unique features each option provides.

-Game server nodes are recommended if you plan on running a LAN tournament or operating in a Gaming Center, as they can help reduce energy costs and provide better performance in LAN environments.

-If you're primarily hosting multi-regional competitive matches, using a dedicated server provider like [DATHOST](https://dathost.net/) would be a good choice.

-### Key Features
+### Unique Features of Game Server Nodes

+Game server nodes offer several advantages:

-* Automatic Counter-Strike updates
+- Automatic Counter-Strike updates
-* Automatic plugin updates and management
+- Automatic plugin updates and management
-* Control the number of servers and open ports directly from the panel
+- Direct control over the number of servers and open ports from the panel
-* Manage Counter-Strike and plugin versions through the panel
+- Manage Counter-Strike and plugin versions through the panel interface
-* Automatic Steam Relay integration
+- Built-in Steam Relay integration
-* Real-time CPU and memory metrics for each node
+- Real-time CPU and memory monitoring for each node
-* Demos are uploaded by a separate process, reducing server load
+- Demos are uploaded by a separate process, reducing server load
-* Easy CPU pinning for performance optimization
+- Easy CPU pinning for performance optimization

+**Game server nodes are ideal for LAN tournaments or gaming centers**, where you want to maximize performance and reduce energy costs in a local environment.

+**Dedicated servers are recommended for multi-regional competitive matches**, especially if you use a provider like [DATHOST](https://dathost.net/), giving you more flexibility in server location and hosting options.

 :::info
 While not officially affiliated with DATHOST, 5Stack plans to add support for automated server provisioning through their service in a future update.